vergecurrency/verge/README.md

 ## Use [Unstoppable Domains](https://unstoppabledomains.com)

-To use VERGE with Unstoppable Domains for sending coins using Web3 Domains (know more about [Unstoppable Domains here](https://unstoppabledomains.com)), use this command to start the app "./verge-qt --with-unstoppable".
+To use VERGE with Unstoppable Domains for sending coins using Web3 Domains just put the name of the domain (ie: sunerok.crypto) in the "Pay To:" input in the Send tab of the wallet.

 ## Developer Notes